I recently read that a typical home contains at least $1600 worth of clutter!

 I’ve had items sell in 2 minutes of being listed.

-It is pretty easy and painless.
+It is pretty easy and painless to sell your clutter this way.

 But on the flipside, there is a potentially smaller pool of potential buyers depending on how many groups are in your area and how many members are in each group.